bonzayio/discord-coins/configuration/README.md

 <br>
 <br>
 <br>

-<h1>Obtaining API keys for Twitter & AWS</h1>
+<h1>Creting an AWS S3 Bucket</h1>

-First of all, make sure you have an [AWS](https://aws.amazon.com/) account and [Twitter Developer](https://developer.twitter.com/) account.
-It's fairly simple to get both, just google around if you get stuck!
+First of all, make sure you have an [AWS](https://aws.amazon.com/) account.
+It's fairly simple to register for AWS, just google around if you get stuck!

 Next up, navigate to the [S3 console](https://s3.console.aws.amazon.com/s3/home).
 You will need to create a bucket.